shameer/Culturia/README.md

 ## Files

-Source files can be found in `culturia` directory.
+Source files can be found in `src` directory.
 Documentation can be found in `doc` directory.

 ## Contact